Carlisle railway history: Derailment and closure of the goods route

 Early in the morning of 1 May 1984 a freightliner train was descending from Shap on the main line, and became divided.
 The front portion of the train continued, but the rear portion slowed but then also continued by gravity.
 Entering the Carlisle complex it was diverted on to the goods avoiding lines.
 These were sharply curved and the train portion became derailed, causing considerable damage in the process.
 The route was closed by the damage caused, and in December 1985 the decision was taken not to restore the route, and accordingly it was permanently closed.
-Signalling changes at Citadel station were made to facilitate all traffic passing through it.
+Signalling changes at Carlisle station were made to facilitate all traffic passing through it.

 Passenger revival

 In the period following publication of the Beeching report, passenger train services were in constant decline for many years.
 The process was reversed from about 1990, and intercity and medium distance passenger services have seen a renaissance.
 Avanti West Coast operate services from London Euston to Edinburgh and Glasgow, while TransPennine Express operates services from Manchester Airport to Edinburgh and Glasgow.

 Abellio ScotRail operates an approximately two-hourly service on the former G&SWR route to Glasgow via Dumfries and Kilmarnock.
 Northern Trains operate an approximately hourly service from Carlisle to Newcastle; some of the services are actually operated by Abellio ScotRail as through services from the Dumfries route.
 Northern operate an irregular but about 90-minutely service from Carlisle to Barrow-in-Furness via Maryport and Whitehaven.